binux/pyspider/docs/apis/Response.md

 Encoding of Response.content.

-If Response.encoding is None, encoding will be guessed by header or content or chardet if available.
+If Response.encoding is None, encoding will be guessed by header or content or `chardet`(if available).

 Set encoding of content manually will overwrite the guessed encoding.

-### Response.content

 ### Response.save

-The object saved by [`self.crawl`](/apis/self.crawl/#process) API
+The object saved by [`self.crawl`](/apis/self.crawl/#save) API

 ### Response.js_script_result

 content returned by JS script

 ### Response.raise_for_status()

+Raise HTTPError if status code is not 200 or `Response.error` exists.